Oasis adds US, Canada and Mexico stops to reunion tour - WTOP News

 Oasis split in 2009 after many years of infighting, with Noel Gallagher officially leaving the band just before a performance at a festival near Paris.
 Even before the dissolution, the brothers had long had an antagonistic relationship and reportedly did not speak to each other for years after the breakup.
 While the Gallagher brothers haven’t performed together since, both regularly perform Oasis songs at their solo gigs.

 Tickets for North America go on sale at 12 p.m. local time on Friday.
-Registration for the presale ballot is open until Tuesday at 8 a.m.
-Eastern.
+Registration for the presale ballot ended Tuesday.
 Attempts at registering for the North American presale ballot required users to answer a trivia question: “What year did Oasis last play in North America?”
 (It was 2008.)
 Last month, the U.K. presale asked for the name of band’s original drummer, Tony McCarroll.

 Oasis’ North American tour dates